Brandofourr/Brando--Final-Project/status (1).md

 # Status Report

 #### Your name

-TODO
+Brandon Hyde

 #### Your section leader's name

-TODO
+David Cinhao Zhu

 #### Project title

-TODO

-***
+Chicken Crossing the Road

 Short answers for the below questions suffice.
-If you want to alter your plan for your project (and obtain approval for the same), be sure to email your section leader directly!
+If you want to alter your plan for your project (and obtain approval for the same), be sure to email your section leader directly.

 #### What have you done for your project so far?

-TODO
+As far, we complete the coding process, dowing every png.files for our program.
+We are ready to submit and demo our project.

 #### What have you not done for your project yet?

-TODO
+There is error in the explosion class of our program.

 #### What problems, if any, have you encountered?

-TODO
+There is an error when chicken gets struck by a car.
+The chicken was supposed to create an explosion animation but there is error in the Explosion function.